Ramonmelod/nvim-config/README.md

 ```sh
 git clone https://github.com/Ramonmelod/nvim-config.git ~/.config/nvim
 ```
 PS: If your Neovim was already installed, verify that are no other files in your directory `~/.config/nvim`.
-Those other files could conflict with the files download via Git from this repository.
+Those other files could conflict with the files downloaded via Git from this repository.

 3. Download the repository `packer.nvim` to your computer to get the Neovim package manager by running the command: